 2011 – 2023

 The logo, created by Charles Borges de Oliveira, represents a modern design.
-The peacock, which remains the main symbol of NBC, has retained its six bright feathers.
+The peacock, which remains NBC’s primary symbol, retains its six bright feathers.
 The title is arranged in two lines.
 On the top line is the word “NBC,” printed in a straight, sans-serif font.
 Underneath it is the word “Sports” in red italics, designed by Charles Borges de Oliveira.
 The style adds energy and movement, creating balance with a more austere upper.
-The “Sports” font is redesigned based on the version from the 1989 logo, thus maintaining continuity.
+The “Sports” font has been redesigned to match the version used in the 1989 logo, maintaining continuity.

 2023 – today

-The new logo removed the “NBC” line, as the peacock image became independently associated with the brand.
+The new logo removed the “NBC” line because the peacock image had become independently associated with the brand.
 The peacock retained its former shape and bright colors.
-The main change was the inscription “Sports,” which is now a sunny yellow color, adding energy and cheerfulness to the emblem.
-The font remained the same but was further adapted to emphasize the dynamism and modernity of the overall design.
+The main change was the inscription “Sports,” now a sunny yellow, which adds energy and cheerfulness to the emblem.
+The font remained the same but was further refined to emphasize the overall design’s dynamism and modernity.